AriFordsham/GHCWiki/working-conventions/bisection.md

 ## Preparation

-With either bisection method, the work required to build GHC can be minimised by setting `BuildFlavour=quick` in `mk/build.mk` if using a `make` build.
+### Version Range

-There's a variety of ways of finding out which released GHC versions pass and fail your test case.
+Try out released GHC versions to find out the version range between the pass and fail of your test case.

 The tool [ghcup](https://www.haskell.org/ghcup/) can be used to install and switch between system GHC versions.
-Once a version has been installed with this tool it can be set as the system `ghc` or a named version can be used as the compiler by setting the [with-compiler](https://cabal.readthedocs.io/en/3.4/cabal-project.html?highlight=with-compiler#cfg-field-with-compiler) option:
+Once a version has been installed with this tool it can be set as the system `ghc` or a named version can be used by setting the [with-compiler](https://cabal.readthedocs.io/en/3.4/cabal-project.html?highlight=with-compiler#cfg-field-with-compiler) option:

 ```
 # command line option